Passive vs Active Cooling: Which Minimizes Inverter Derating?

 How much power does an active cooling system use?

-The power consumption of inverter fans is typically minimal, often just a few watts.
+The power consumption of inverter fans is typically minimal, often just 5 to 15 watts.
 The energy saved by preventing even a single derating event will almost always exceed the lifetime energy consumption of the cooling fan.
 Therefore, the parasitic loss is a small price to pay for the increased power output in demanding conditions.

 Does the IP rating of an inverter affect its cooling method?

 Yes, absolutely.
-A higher Ingress Protection (IP) rating, like IP65, indicates a sealed enclosure that protects against dust and water.
+A higher Ingress Protection (IP) rating, as defined by the IEC 60529 standard, indicates a sealed enclosure that protects against dust and water (e.g., IP65).
 This design prevents the use of external air for cooling internal components, making a large external heat sink (passive cooling) the primary means of heat dissipation.
 Inverters with lower IP ratings may be fan-ventilated, pulling ambient air through the unit, but are less protected from the elements.